MJDelas/DP_CaTS/r_files/DPCaTSRNA_3_diffexpression.md

 ## Differential analysis between domains for a given timepoint and condition

-The lapply is not running yet because I need to filter the comparisons with enough samples.

 Targeted diff analysis in subsets of samples: - for each timepoint: diff expression between domains